 - B-9.
 ASA supports increasing federal investment in USDA's Agricultural Research Service (ARS) and the USDA's National Institute of Food and Agriculture (NIFA) programs that will benefit soybean producers.
 (2017) - B-10.
 ASA supports full funding for the National Plant Germplasm System of the Agricultural Research Service of USDA and also supports full disclosure of all information concerning germination, vigor and quality.
 ASA supports expanded funding of the USDA-ARS for the exploration and applied use of the USDA NPGS Global Soybean Collection to develop new and diverse conventional varieties as parental stock to broaden the genetic base of public and private soybean breeding.
 (2019) - B-11.
 ASA urges that soybean research conducted at public institutions and funded completely or in part with soybean checkoff investments be considered as public property and made available for the benefit of U.S. soybean farmers.
 (2017) - B-12.
 ASA encourages public soybean breeders to release new varieties on a non-exclusive basis. - B-13.
 ASA supports research into new resistant varieties, biologicals and genomes, producer education and testing recommendations for Soybean Cyst Nematode.
 Soybean varieties should be tested for cyst nematode reproduction.
 Seed tags and marketing and information profiles should reflect if it is a cyst resistant variety, source of resistance, and the variety number.
 (2017) - B-14.
-ASA supports working with the American Seed Trade Association (ASTA) or individual seed companies to develop guidelines which will allow farmers to continue to plant and propagate soybean varieties that a seed company has patented and no longer offers for sale.
+ASA supports working with the American Seed Trade Association (ASTA) or individual seed companies to develop guidelines which will allow farmers to continue to plant and propagate soybean varieties that a seed company has patented and no longer offers for sale. - B-15.

-- B-15.
 ASA supports QUALISOY to continue to improve commodity soybeans through compositional work.
 ASA will coordinate and manage all legislative activities with regard to QUALISOY.
+(2017)

-(2017) - B-16.
-ASA supports a coordinated effort of state and national soybean organizations to set priorities for all federally-funded soybean research projects.
+- B-16.
+ASA supports a coordinated effort of state and national soybean organizations to set priorities for all federallyfunded soybean research projects.
 Among the factors to be considered in setting priorities are acreage, disease and compositional traits.
 (2017) - B-17.
 ASA encourages Federal funding for research that would optimize the use of soy in aquaculture feed and support species development in aquaculture to better utilize soybean protein. - B-18.
 ASA opposes any USDA efforts to impose administrative charges on cooperative research agreements, including farmer checkoff funded research projects. - B-19.
 ASA supports adequate funding through USDA's Animal Plant Health Inspection Service (APHIS) to protect the U.S. soybean industry from both bio-terrorism and naturally occurring pests and pathogens.
 (2017) - B-20.
 ASA supports the development and transition to high oleic soybeans. - B-21.
 ASA urges APHIS to take all appropriate precautions to protect domestic soybean production against the additional spread of soybean rust.
-Importation of whole soybeans, soybean meal, and soybean seed from countries with soybean rust infestation must be subject to science-based regulations.
+Importation of whole soybeans, soybean meal, and soybean seed from countries with soybean rust infestation must be subject to sciencebased regulations.
 (2017) - B-22.
-ASA supports Homeland Security Presidential Directive, HSPD-9, a national policy established to protect U.S. agriculture and food systems against terrorist attacks and major disasters including the spread of soybean rust.
-(2017) - B-23.
-ASA encourages Congress and USDA to permanently fund the Pest Information Platform for Extension and Education (PIPE).
-This national strategy monitors and communicates the detection and latest information regarding domestic occurrences and treatment of soybean rust including, but not limited to the following issues: - a.
-Scouting soybeans and other host plants - Expanding U.S. research on soybean rust, subject to strong bio-security requirements - c.
-Continuing a diagnostic and identification network - d.
-Establishing a National Center for Soybean Rust & Plant Pathogen Solutions - e.
-Expansion to other soybean diseases and other crops - f.
-Continue funding a soybean rust sentinel system (2017)
+ASA supports Homeland Security Presidential Directive, HSPD-9, a national policy established to protect U.S. agriculture and food systems against terrorist attacks and major disasters including the spread of diseases and pathogens.
+(2020) - B-23.
+ASA encourages Congress and USDA to permanently fund the Integrated Pest Information Platform for Extension and Education (iPIPE).
+(2020) - B-24.

-B-24.
 ASA supports expanded funding for development of new soybean varieties resistant to drought and flood damage by the Agricultural Research Service of the USDA.
 ASA supports conventional field testing and genomic analysis.
 Existing soybean varieties should be tested for resistance to drought and flooding.
-(2019)
+(2019) - B-25.
+ASA supports increasing funding to levels that allow USDA to collect data to achieve the most accurate, allinclusive information and transparency to producers and researchers at land grant universities.
+(2020)